LoayAbassi/alx-backend-storage/0x00-MySQL_Advanced/README.md

     DETERMINISTIC function : same output for same input caching : if function called multiple times , values will be saved for futur usages

+    cursors should be last thing to declare inside.

 4. view

     virtual table that is a subtable of another